mohitpai/journey-optimizer.en/help/using/configuration/message-presets.md

     >
     >If you do not add a one-click opt-out link into your message content, no landing page will be displayed to the user.

-Learn more on adding an unsubscribe link to your emails' header in [this section](../messages/consent.md#unsubscribe-header).
+Learn more on adding a header unsubscribe link to your messages in [this section](../messages/consent.md#unsubscribe-header).

 <!--Select the **[!UICONTROL Custom List-Unsubscribe]** option to enter your own Unsubscribe URL and/or your own Unsubscribe email address.-->